Boulder08/chunknorris/README.md

 - Example: --preset 720p
 - Default: 1080p

+**--cpu**: Defines the '--cpu-used' parameter in aomenc.
+Lower is better, but also slower.
+- Example: --cpu 6
+- Default: 3

+**--threads**: Defines the amount of threads each encoder may utilize.
+Keep it at least at 2 to allow threaded lookahead.
+- Example: --threads 4
+- Default: 8

 **--q**: Defines a Q value the encoder will use.
 It does a one-pass encode in Q mode, which is the closest to constant quality with a single pass.
 - Example: --q 16
 - Default: 14